In the same way, faith by itself, if it is not accompanied by action, is dead.

 What Would Bring Quality Educators to Our Districts?

-Now that we know why teachers are either leaving the profession in record numbers or not entering the profession in the first place, what can we do about it?
-I think we have to look more deeply to what educators are saying would either draw them into the field of education or bring them back into teaching.
-Looking at the chart below, educators feel that salary and benefits along with decreasing the class sizes and workload would be a huge draw for educators.
+We have to look more deeply at what educators are saying would either draw them into the field of education or bring them back into teaching.
+Looking at the chart, educators feel that salary and benefits along with decreasing the class sizes and workload would be a huge draw for educators.

 We certainly have the gift of time with the summers off as well as many other breaks during the school year.
 Even with that in mind, the current stressors of the classroom workload, limited resources and support, and seeing retirement benefits being cut year after year are keeping great teachers away from the classroom.